outdreamer/build-a-cure/docs/tasks/math_language_example.md

 # problem-solving automation example with math proof

 ## math-language conversion example

-	original proof:
+	- original proof, with problem-solution connecting formats
+		- definition of variable
 			x = 0.999 (continuing digits to infinity)
-		10x = 9.999
+		- definition of variable, distored to be more adjacent to integers (with factors of 1) 10x = 9.999
+		- definition of variable, organized on one side
 			10x - x = 9.999 - .999
-		9x = 9
+		- definition of variable, standardized to integers 9x = 9
-		x = 1
+		- definition of variable, standardized to unit x = 1

-	frame both sides with coefficients
+	- format both sides with coefficients
 		1 * x = 0.999 * 1
 		10 * x = 9.999 * 1
 		(10 - 1) * x = (9.999 - .999) * 1
 		9 * x = 9 * 1
 		x = 1

-	frame both sides with variable a as coefficient in place of 1

-		1 * x = 0.999 * a
+	- format both sides with variable a as coefficient in place of 1 1 * x = 0.999 * a
 		10 * x = 9.999 * a
 		(10 - 1) * x = (9.999 - .999) * a
 		9 * x = 9 * a
 		x = a

-	frame both sides with equivalent integer coefficients

-		1 * x = 0.999 * a
+	- format both sides with equivalent integer coefficients 1 * x = 0.999 * a
 		(1 * 10) * x = (.999 * 10) * a
 		(1 * 10 - (1 * 10)/10) * x = (.999 * 10 - (0.999 * 10)/10) * a
 		9 * x = 9 * a
 		x = a

-	standardize both sides to language

-		coefficient * x = adjacent_coefficient * a
+	- format both sides with language coefficient * x = adjacent_coefficient * a
 		(coefficient * number giving other side an integer accessible with a fraction subtraction) * x = (adjacent_coefficient * number giving other side an integer accessible with a fraction subtraction) * a
 		(coefficient * (number giving other side an integer accessible with a fraction subtraction - the fraction of itself based on this number, to give other side an integer)) * x = (adjacent_coefficient * (number giving other side an integer accessible with a fraction subtraction  - the fraction of itself based on this number)) * a